NCERT Solutions for Class 6 Science Chapter 11 - Nature's Treasure

 Introduction:

 Yes, there is an increasing demand for trees to meet the requirements of industries and housing.
-But, cutting of trees on a large scale will lead to the serious effects on environment.
+But cutting down trees on a large scale will lead to serious effects on the environment.

 Discussion:

-Benefits: Trees are cut down for wood to make furniture, paper, building materials, and many more things.
-The land after cutting of forests is then utilized for buildings and industries.
+Trees are cut down for wood to make furniture, paper, building materials, and many other things.
+The land after the cutting of forests is then utilized for buildings and industries.

-Problems: Cutting of trees leads to loss of various animal and plant species that are living in that forests.
+Problems: Cutting of trees leads to the loss of various animal and plant species that are living in those forests.
 Apart from this, deforestation leads to soil erosion, increasing temperature, more air pollution, etc.

 Conclusion:

-Only the minimum amount of forests need to be cut, and to replace this loss, more and more plants should be planted by each and every person to reduce deforestation.
+Only a minimum amount of forests need to be cut, and to replace this loss, more and more plants should be planted by each and every person to reduce deforestation.

 Question 16.
 Propose a plan to use less water in your school.
 What steps would you take to make this plan happen, and how would it help the environment?